Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Experiments

 \subsection{Baselines}

-We compare our method against representative baselines spanning both full-data training and gradient-based data selection strategies.
-Notably, baseline methods are designed only for data selection, except that the third method GRAD-MATCH~\citep{killamsetty2021grad} is built with weighting mechanism. \textbf{(i) Origin:} The pretrained backbone evaluated directly without instruction tuning, representing the zero-shot baseline. \textbf{(ii) Full Data:} Standard supervised fine-tuning using all available samples.
-This baseline represents the upper bound in terms of data usage but requires significantly higher computational cost. \textbf{(iii) GRAD-MATCH}~\citep{killamsetty2021grad}: An online subset selection method that jointly performs sample selection and weighting using Orthogonal Matching Pursuit (OMP). \textbf{(iv) TracIn} ~\citep{TracIn}: An influence-based method estimating sample importance via gradient similarity between training and validation examples.
-We adapt it to the online setting by computing gradients on-the-fly without storing checkpoints. \textbf{(v) LESS}~\citep{xia2024less}: A gradient embedding matching method that incorporates Adam optimizer statistics for gradient preconditioning.
-We adapt it to the online setting by removing checkpoint-based gradient accumulation. \textbf{(vi) GREATS}~\citep{wang2024greats}: A greedy online selection method that explicitly models intra-batch interactions among selected samples.
+\squeezeup We compare against representative baselines spanning full-data training and gradient-based selection strategies.
+Among them, only GRAD-MATCH performs both selection and weighting; the others apply uniform weights to selected samples. \textbf{(i) Origin.} The pretrained backbone evaluated directly without instruction tuning, representing the zero-shot lower bound. \textbf{(ii) Full Data.} Standard supervised fine-tuning on all available samples, representing the full-budget upper bound on data usage. \textbf{(iii) TracIn}~\citep{TracIn}.
+An influence-based method scoring each sample by gradient similarity to the validation set; we adapt it online by computing gradients on-the-fly without checkpoint storage. \textbf{(iv) LESS}~\citep{xia2024less}.
+A gradient-embedding matching method incorporating Adam optimizer statistics; we adapt it online by removing checkpoint-based gradient accumulation. \textbf{(v) GREATS}~\citep{wang2024greats}.
+A greedy online selector that explicitly models intra-batch interactions among selected samples. \textbf{(vi) GRAD-MATCH}~\citep{killamsetty2021grad}.
+A coupled selection-and-weighting method using Orthogonal Matching Pursuit (OMP), serving as the closest prior baseline to our formulation.